 And then she was hit with an epiphany,

-“What if Chris Hemsworth were to suddenly show a decided interest in moi?”
+“What if Chris Hemsworth suddenly were available?

 Otherwise, it was going to be Bartholomew… and Tom, and Dick, and Harry.
-Okay… and Chris too, who I’ll never forget should he change his mind and fall for me—BIG TIME!”
+Okay… and Chris who she’d never forget—should he change his mind and fall for her.

 What else could she do… put him up for adoption?
-Not hardly…that would have meant an extra chapter for this writer!
+Not hardly—that would have meant an extra chapter for this writer!

 “It’s not possible!” he thought.
-“She wasn’t pregnant and we never had sex!”
-Harry exclaimed, to those reading this masterpiece.
+“She couldn’t have been pregnant, we never had sex!”
+Harry exclaimed, to those of you reading this masterpiece.

-CHAPTER THREE: Act Two!
+CHAPTER THREE: Act Two

 “It was probably the forceps.” he thought to himself.
 “After all, who uses forceps anymore?”
 His thoughts were very evolved for a two-year old.

-“I will take to asking my parents…’WHY?’… every chance I get.”
-(Told you it was diabolical.)
+“I will take to asking my parents ‘WHY?’ at every chance I get.”
+Told you it was diabolical.